jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 * :ref:`How can I change the name of a file?<how to change the name of a file on Windows without WSL>`
 * :ref:`How can I run a Python Program?<how to run a Python program on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I test for failure?<test_failure on Windows without WSL>`
-* :ref:`How can I make a Python package?<how to make a Python package on Windows without WSL>`
+* :ref:`How can I make a Python package?<how to make the tests a Python package on Windows without WSL>`
 * :ref:`How can I run tests manually?<how to manually run tests on Windows without WSL>`
 * :ref:`How can I run tests automatically?<how to automatically run tests on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I stop automated Python tests from running?<how to exit the automated tests on Windows without WSL>`